MicrosoftDocs/biztalk-docs/his/core/appc-programmer-s-reference1.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# APPC Programmer&#39;s Reference]
+# APPC Programmer's Reference

+## Overview
-This section of [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] Help provides information about the verbs, extensions, and return codes that make up the APPC programming interface.
+This section provides information about the verbs, extensions, and return codes that make up the APPC programming interface.

  For general information about programming for APPC, see the [APPC Programmer's Guide](./appc-programmer-s-guide2.md) section of the SDK.

- For sample code using APPC, see [APPC Samples](../HIS2010/appc-samples.md).

-## In This Section
+## Next steps
  [APPC Management Verbs](../core/appc-management-verbs1.md)

  [APPC TP Verbs](../core/appc-tp-verbs2.md)